-New DFS players to DraftKings.com can use our exclusive link and get a free entry into a fantasy contest where you can win real money.
+New DFS players at DraftKings.com can use our exclusive link and get $20 free (on minimum $5 deposit) for real money DFS games.

-You may also be entitled to additional bonuses when you sign up and deposit for the first time at DraftKings.
+New and existing DFS players will also be entitled to a deposit match bonus worth up to $500 when you sign up and deposit at DraftKings.

 DraftKings launched in 2012, three years after FanDuel’s launch, in Boston, Massachusetts.
 Jason Robins, one of the co-founders, serves as the company’s Chief Executive Officer, while the other two co-founders are also executives within the company.